qiskit-community/monodromy/README.md

 ## Usage

-Give it a whirl with `demo.py` located at toplevel.
+Give it a whirl with `scripts/demo.py`.

 ## Notes